First Principles of Project Management Revisited

 standards of practice.

 In explaining "project management", the term principle is sometimes bandied about, but there appears to be very little content establishing fundamental principles with corresponding theories to support them.
 This absence suggests that the building of a project management discipline is presently based only on experiential records and opinion and not on any reasonably logical or theoretical foundation.
-Ideally, what is needed is a generally agreed and testable set of elemental principles of project management that provide a universal reference basis for a set of "generally acceptable practices".
+Ideally, what is needed is a generally agreed and testable set of elemental principles of project management that provide a universal reference basis for a set of "generally acceptable practices" with a view to creating a successful product.

 1. See the